olamileke/factsonfactsbot/README.md

 I have to say thanks to this [article](https://towardsdatascience.com/full-pipeline-project-python-ai-for-detecting-fake-news-with-nlp-bbb1eec4936d "article").
 It answered a lot of my questions and gave me a proper reference point/foundation to go about building this.

+The model was trained with articles from nytimes, washingtonpost, politico and other politics based news sites.
+So, it performs optimally with similar articles.
+News articles from other information domains such as sports, entertainment and others will most likely not produce optimal results.

 To run this bot locally, you need to have python3+ on your system.
 Get it [here](https://https://www.python.org/downloads/ "here").
 Make sure to add python.exe to your operating system path variables to be able to run python scripts from the command line.